Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 ---
-title: Getting Started with ServiceMatrix 2.0 - Send and Receive
+title: Getting Started with the Particular Service Platform
 summary: 'Getting Started with ServiceMatrix 2.0 and a send and receive example.'
 tags:
 - ServiceMatrix